sbl-sdsc/mmtf-spark/docs/MacOsInstallation.md

 # Setup Environment Variables
 Add the following environment variables to your .bash_profile file.

-Open .bash_profile with your favorite editor, eg:
+Open .bash_profile with your favorite editor, e.g., using nano:

 ```
 cd ~
-vim ~/.bash_profile
+nano .bash_profile

 ```

-Add the following lines in your bash_profile (adjust version numbers and locations as necessary):
+Add the following lines in your .bash_profile (adjust version numbers and locations as necessary):

 ```
 export PATH=/opt/apache-maven-3.5.2/bin:$PATH